paulwinex/houdini_install_script/README.md

 ### What does it do

-- Login in SideFx site using USERNAME and PASSWORD
+- Logs in SideFx site using USERNAME and PASSWORD
-- Looking for the latest Houdini production build on page http://www.sidefx.com/download/daily-builds/
+- Looking for the latest Houdini production build at http://www.sidefx.com/download/daily-builds/
-- Download the latest build if not downloaded or file is broken
+- Downloads the latest build if it is not yet downloaded or file is corrupted
-- Extract archive (Linux)
+- Extracts archive (Linux)
-- Start silent installation Houdini only (no Engine or any Servers)
+- Starts silent installation of Houdini only (no Engine or any Servers)

 ### How to